Harry Potter and the Prisoner of Azkaban

-Harry Potter and the Prisoner of Azkaban (/æzkɑːbɑːn, -əbɑːn/ AS-kaa-baan-,_-kuh-baan; also /æzkæbɑːn/ AS-ka-baan) is a fantasy novel written by British author J. K. Rowling.
-It is the third installment in the Harry Potter series.
-The novel follows Harry Potter, a young wizard, in his third year at Hogwarts School of Witchcraft and Wizardry.
-Along with friends Ron Weasley and Hermione Granger, Harry investigates Sirius Black, an escaped prisoner from Azkaban, the wizard prison, believed to be one of Lord Voldemort's old allies.
+Harry Potter and the Prisoner of Azkaban (Note: Pronounced /æzkɑːbɑːn, -əbɑːn/ AS-kaa-baan-,_-kuh-baan; also /æzkæbɑːn/ AS-ka-baan.) is a fantasy novel by British author J. K. Rowling.
+The third novel in the Harry Potter series, it follows the young wizard Harry Potter during his third year at Hogwarts School of Witchcraft and Wizardry.
+With his friends Ron Weasley and Hermione Granger, Harry investigates Sirius Black, an escaped prisoner who no one doubts to be one of Lord Voldemort's allies.

-The book was published in the United Kingdom on 8 July 1999 by Bloomsbury and in the United States on 8 September 1999 by Scholastic, Inc. Rowling found the book easy to write, finishing it just a year after she began writing it.
-The book sold 64,000 copies in just three days after its release in the United Kingdom and since has sold over three million in the country.
+The book was published in the United Kingdom on 8 July 1999 by Bloomsbury and in the United States on 8 September 1999 by Scholastic, Inc. (Note: Attributed to multiple references:) The book, which took Rowling one year to write, sold 64,000 copies in just three days after its release in the United Kingdom, and since has sold over three million in the country.
 The book won the 1999 Whitbread Children's Book Award, the Bram Stoker Award, and the 2000 Locus Award for Best Fantasy Novel and was short-listed for other awards, including the Hugo.

-The film adaptation of the novel was released in 2004, grossing more than $796 million and earning critical acclaim.
-Video games loosely based on Harry Potter and the Prisoner of Azkaban were also released for several platforms, and most obtained favourable reviews.
+The film adaptation of the novel was released in 2004, grossing more than $810 million and earning critical acclaim.
+Video games based on the novel have also been released.

 Plot

-During the summer, Harry accidentally performs magic at the home of his Aunt Petunia and Uncle Vernon by blowing up his Aunt Marge, causing her to float into the sky.
-After this incident, he leaves their house and travels to London by The Knight Bus.
-At London, he spends his summer there.
-While staying at the Leaky Cauldron inn, Harry is visited by Cornelius Fudge, the Minister for Magic, who warns him about Sirius Black, a mass-murderer who escaped from the wizard prison Azkaban.
-Harry is certain he will be expelled from Hogwarts, however, Cornelius deems that it is unneeded and that "People do not get expelled for blowing up their aunt."
+During the summer, 13-year-old Harry sees Muggle news about an escaped murderer named Sirius Black.
+Some time after this, Harry accidentally performs magic at the home of his Aunt Petunia and Uncle Vernon.
+He then uses The Knight Bus to flee his aunt and uncle and travel to London.
+While on the Knight Bus, he learns that Sirius Black is a wizard who broke out of Azkaban.
+When arriving in London, Harry is greeted by Cornelius Fudge, the Minister for Magic, who tells him to stay the rest of the summer in the Wizarding Diagon Alley.

 With Black at large, Dementors have been stationed at Hogwarts as a security measure.
+Harry repeatedly faints in the presence of the Dementors, but eventually is taught by Professor Lupin how to repel them using the Patronus Charm.

 During a Care of Magical Creatures lesson with Hagrid, Draco Malfoy is injured after provoking a hippogriff named Buckbeak.
 Draco's father, Lucius Malfoy, gets Hagrid put on trial for owning a dangerous creature.
-Harry repeatedly faints in the presence of the Dementors, but eventually is taught by Professor Lupin, a new teacher, how to repel them using the Patronus Charm.
 When Harry is unable to participate in weekend trips to Hogsmeade Village, Fred and George give him a magical map that shows him how to get there using a secret passage.
 At the Three Broomsticks pub, Harry overhears that Black is his godfather, that he betrayed Harry's parents to Voldemort, and that he now seeks to kill Harry as well.